jatofg/nawa/docs/email.md

 smtp.processQueue();
 ```

-You should, however, catch `nawa::UserException` here, as this function
+You should, however, catch `nawa::Exception` here, as this function
 establishes a connection to the SMTP server, which may fail.
 Errors may also
 occur during sending.